dexas-project/dexas-plugin-ecwid/README.md

 # Installation

-1. Copy these files into your ecwid root directory
+1. Copy these files into your ecwid root directory<br />
-2. Copy Bitshares Checkout(https://github.com/sidhujag/bitsharescheckout) files into your ecwid root directory, overwrite any existing files.
+2. Copy Bitshares Checkout(https://github.com/sidhujag/bitsharescheckout) files into your ecwid root directory, overwrite any existing files.<br />

 # Configuration

 In config.php:

-1. Fill out config.php with the basic information and configure Bitshares Checkout
+1. Fill out config.php with the basic information and configure Bitshares Checkout<br />
-    - See the readme at https://github.com/sidhujag/bitsharescheckout
+    - See the readme at https://github.com/sidhujag/bitsharescheckout<br />
-2. set $hashValue - see below
+2. set $hashValue - see below<br />
-3. set $login - see below
+3. set $login - see below <br />

 In your Ecwid control panel:
 - Click Payment Methods.
-Rename any method you are not using to "Bitshares".
+Rename any method you are not using to "Bitshares".<br />
-- Change Payment Processor to Credit Card: Authorize.net SIM
+- Change Payment Processor to Credit Card: Authorize.net SIM<br />
-- Click Account Details
+- Click Account Details<br />
-- API Login ID: choose something random here and copy it to config.php's $login variable.
+- API Login ID: choose something random here and copy it to config.php's $login variable.<br />
-- Transaction Key: choose something random
+- Transaction Key: choose something random<br />
-- MD5 Hash value: choose something random here and copy it to config.php's $hashValue variable.
+- MD5 Hash value: choose something random here and copy it to config.php's $hashValue variable.<br />
-- Transaction Type: Authorize.
+- Transaction Type: Authorize.<br />
-- Click Advanced Settings.
+- Click Advanced Settings.<br />
-- Type in the url `http://youwebsiteurl.com/ecwid/bitshares/redirect2bitshares.php` file on your server.
+- Type in the url `http://youwebsiteurl.com/ecwid/bitshares/redirect2bitshares.php` file on your server.<br />
-- Click Save
+- Click Save<br />
-- Click Design > CSS Themes
+- Click Design > CSS Themes<br />
-- Either click "New CSS Theme" or edit your own theme.
+- Either click "New CSS Theme" or edit your own theme.<br />
-- Add this to the text area of your custom theme:
+- Add this to the text area of your custom theme:<br />
 <pre>
 	/* bitshares checkout image */
 		img.defaultCCImage {